oracle-samples/oci-iot-samples/apex/dashboard/README.md

 ### Optional

-It is recommended that you create an OCI user and group that IoT Explorer can use to access OCI REST APIs.
+It is recommended that you create an OCI user and group that OCI IoT Explorer can use to access OCI REST APIs.
 However, any user with sufficient access will suffice.

-Begin by creating an OCI user group, then a user assigned to that group.
-Once the user is created, an email will be sent to the specified address.
-Follow the link and complete account activation.
+1. Begin by creating an OCI user group.

-While logged in as the new user, go to the user profile and set up an API key for the user.
-Save the private key and the configuration information once the key is created.
+2. Next, create a user with an API Key assigned to that group.

 Then, as the admin-level user, create a new policy and set the following.